 What can we do for your research?

-All matter is made up of atoms and molecules.
 We use state-of-the-art mass spectrometers to accurately measure the mass of a large range of atoms and molecules.
-This technology, together with diverse experimental strategies, is largely applied in many research fields including Agriculture, Archaeology, Cosmetics, Counterfeiting, Health, Forensics, Engineering and Nutrition.
+This technology, together with diverse experimental strategies, is applied in many research fields including Agriculture, Cosmetics, Health, Forensics, Engineering and Nutrition.

 Working with us